 The vast majority of our team members are Indian and Sri Lankan nationals.
 The ability of our IT professionals to work in the United States, the United Kingdom and other countries depends on our ability to obtain the necessary visas and entry permits.
 In recent years, the United States has increased the level of scrutiny in granting H-1(B), L-1 and other business visas.
 The H-1(B) visa classification enables U.S. employers to hire qualified foreign workers in positions that require an education at least equal to a four-year bachelor degree in the United States in specialty occupations such as IT systems engineering and systems analysis.
 The H-1(B) visa usually permits an individual to work and live in the United States for a period of up to six years.
 Under certain circumstances, H-1(B) visa extensions after the six-year period may be available.
 H-1(B) visa holders are required to be paid the higher of the actual wage, or the prevailing wage for their position at the site of their employment.
 In addition, there are strict labor regulations associated with the H-1(B) visa classification, including disclosure, attestations and document retention.
+Employers who are H-1B dependent (i.e. those with fifteen percent (15%) or more of their workforce on H-1B visas) are potentially subject to additional disclosures, attestations and subject to specific affirmative recruitment requirements if the employees they sponsor for H-1B visa do not qualify as "exempt" employees.
+An exempt employee is one who is either (a) paid an annual salary of at least \$60,000 or b) one who holds a masters or higher degree in a specialty occupation related to their employment.
+In September 2014, we became an "H-1B Dependent Employer."
+To avoid being subject to additional attestations, disclosures, and affirmative recruitment requirements, we do not sponsor employees for H-1B visas who make less than \$60,000 per year.
+As a result of our being an "H-1B Dependent Employer" it is likely that our petitions are subject to greater scrutiny at the time of adjudication.
 All users of the H-1(B) program are subject to periodic site visits from the United States Citizenship and Immigration Services, or USCIS, to verify their compliance with immigration and Labor Regulations.
 In addition, the Wage and Hour Division of the United States Department of Labor may also conduct H-1(B) audits to verify compliance with labor regulations.
 A finding by the United States Department of Labor of willful or substantial failure by us to comply with existing regulations on the H-1(B) classification may result in back-pay liability, substantial fines, and/or a ban on future use of the H-1(B) program and other immigration benefits.
 We are users of the H-1(B) visa classification with respect to some of our key offshore workers who have relocated onsite to perform services for our clients.
+As a result of our H-1B Dependent Employer status, we are likely subjected to more site visits and a higher level of scrutiny by USCIS and the US Department of Labor than Non Dependent Employers.